 St. Vincent and the Grenadines, Caribbean

 After flying to Barbados, taking a puddle jumper to Union Island, and hopping a boat to finally land ashore on this little-known Caribbean island (referred to as PSV), the outside world will be a distant memory.
 Part of the reason the tiny island resort is so perfect is because it's hard to reach.
 There's a strictly unplugged-luxury vibe, which has been partly cultivated and partly left alone for the last 50 years, as the resort teeters on being a wholly sustainable operation.
 Guests of the 22 simple waterfront cottages have access to pristine private beaches, impeccable service, and the Jean-Michel Cousteau Caribbean Diving Center.
 (It says something about the quality of snorkeling and diving when Cousteau picks PSV over thousands of other islands dotting the Caribbean.)
 No locks, no clocks, no TVs, and no wireless in the rooms.
 There are landlines in the main office and, depending on the weather, you might find a lingering cell signal from a neighboring island, but the idea here is to completely disconnect.
-Guests can walk, bike, or hitch a ride in a little truck called a Mini Moke.
+Guests can walk, bike, or hitch a ride in a Mini Moke.
 A flag system is used at each cabin to communicate with staff — a red flag means "do not disturb;" a yellow flag means the guest has a request.
 Meals are local, fresh-caught and may be served in your room or beach restaurant (sand floors, no shoes required).
 The spa is built into the hillside, with wooden pathways leading to treatment rooms overlooking the water.
 Kayaking, sailing, and catching the sunrise after a restful sleep are all on the agenda.

 Read more on Fathom: Why Is the Tiny Caribbean Island PSV So Great?
 For Starters, It's Hard to Reach